 They differ from softwood trees, as trees classified as softwoods seeds do not have any coating and are instead, dropped to the ground to deal with the elements.
 Examples of softwood tree seeds are needles and cones that are dubbed gymnosperm, meaning “naked seed.”
 Except for the Larch tree species, all softwood trees retain their needles year-round, making them evergreen trees.

 That said, “Hard Maple” and “Soft Maple” do hold distinct meanings when referencing the tree species.
-The term “soft maple” is used to reference several different types of maple trees while “Hard Maple” specifically references the lumber that comes from the Sugar Maple tree and, on occasion, the Black Maple tree.
+The term “soft maple” is used to reference several different types of maple trees, including Red Maple, while “Hard Maple” specifically references the lumber that comes from the Sugar Maple tree and, on occasion, the Black Maple tree.
 Both Soft Maple and Hard Maple are harvested from dicot trees, making them both hardwoods.
 Soft Maple wood comes in many varieties and is 25% softer than Hard Maple wood.

 Hard Maple density